Filing a New Jersey Dram Shop Injury Claim

 Our team of attorneys have experience handling dram shop accidents and will make sure you are covered from every angle.
 Our dram shop accident attorneys will help sort through the details of your case and ensure you recover the full compensation you are owed.

-Led by a New Jersey Supreme Court Certified Civil Trial Attorney, our personal injury team takes all cases on a contingency basis, and we are prepared to come to you should your injuries prevent you from meeting with us in our Clifton, NJ office.
+Led by a New Jersey Supreme Court Certified Civil Trial Attorney, our personal injury team takes all cases on a contingency basis, and we are prepared to come to you should your injuries prevent you from meeting with us in our Bloomfield, NJ office.

-To schedule a free and confidential consultation with our firm today regarding your dram shop accident injury and your unique needs and concerns, please contact us online or through our Clifton office at (973) 777-8600.
+To schedule a free and confidential consultation with our firm today regarding your dram shop accident injury and your unique needs and concerns, please contact us online or through our Bloomfield office at (973) 777-8600.